abhisekdash35/andromeda/README.md

 #### 1.1. calculate_projection_of_vector_on_plane(vector, surface_normal_of_plane)

-  <span style="background-color: #FFFF00"> Calculates projection of a vector on a plane given by its surface normal.</span>
+  _Calculates projection of a vector on a plane given by its surface normal._

   **_Parameters:_**